dikortis/LetsTalkETC/Episodes/Episode_12.md

 neither here nor there but embedded protocols in Bitcoin or any other token
-I'll really do say scalability issues because their entire block chain or at least the important parts of their block chain in the case of punches like all new layer um mcculloch ones they need to be embedded Bitcoin and that's very very limited very very expensive space and so every time you do a counterparty transaction every time you do an omni layer transaction all you end up in clearing a Bitcoin transaction fee so it's it's a very expensive way to inherit debt security it works very very secure um and depending on the underlying block shanna can scale to various degrees and there are ways to create things like payment channels on top of layer technologies but at a foundation you are sort of at the the whim of the network you ride upon and you don't get to make major decisions about your block chain structure because
+I'll really do say scalability issues because their entire blockchain or at least the important parts of their block chain in the case of punches like all new layer mcculloch ones they need to be embedded Bitcoin and that's very limited very expensive space and so every time you do a counterparty transaction every time you do an omni layer transaction all you end up in clearing a Bitcoin transaction fee so it's it's a very expensive way to inherit debt security it works very secure and depending on the underlying block shanna can scale to various degrees and there are ways to create things like payment channels on top of layer technologies but at a foundation you are sort of at the whim of the network you ride upon and you don't get to make major decisions about your block chain structure because